neurdb/neurbench/README.md

-# NeurBench
+# NRBench

-**NeurBench** is a benchmark suite designed to evaluate end-to-end learned DBMSs containing all learned components under controllable data and workload drift.
+**NRBench** is a benchmark suite designed to evaluate end-to-end learned DBMSs containing all learned components under controllable data and workload drift.

 ## Dependencies